An American (Beauty) in Paris

 Thumbnail for An American (Beauty) in Paris

-Barbie as invented personality involves the increasingly dissonant notions about woman’s power, as well as racial and ethnic awareness, at least in American society.
+Since Barbie’s introduction in 1959, her impact, especially on the postwar generation, has been revolutionary.
+Barbie as invented personality involves the increasingly dissonant notions about the power of women, as well as racial and ethnic awareness, at least in American society.
 An illuminating book published a few years ago by former cartoonist, cultural critic and investigative journalist M. G. Lord, herself a first-generation Barbie owner, titled Forever Barbie: An Unauthorized Biography of a Real Doll, places the aging toy star in cultural, historical context.
 And what a history …

-From Kirkus Reviews: “Barbie’s voluptuous body, says Lord, along with her various incarnations, including fashion model and photographer, made her a ‘brave, new, vaguely selfish and decidedly subversive heroine’ in the mold of Helen Gurley Brown’s Sex and the Single Girl.
+From Kirkus: “Barbie’s voluptuous body, says Lord, along with her various incarnations, including fashion model and photographer, made her a ‘brave, new, vaguely selfish and decidedly subversive heroine’ in the mold of Helen Gurley Brown’s Sex and the Single Girl.
 Barbie never had a husband; she earned her own keep and always wore a smile (and a fabulous outfit).
 True, Mattel introduced a boyfriend for her in 1961, but Ken ‘was a mere accessory,’ Lord cracks, ‘a drip with seriously abridged genitalia who wasn’t very important in her life.’
 Lord’s intelligence and good humor bring a new attitude to feminist visions of popular culture and the women who love it.”

 presidential-candidate-_1992_